oicr-gsi/shesmu/docs/plugin-nabu.md

 To configure a Nabu source, create a JSON file ending in `.nabu` as follows.
 The configuration requires two values:
   * `url`: Nabu URL
   * `authentication`: AuthenticationConfiguration for the type of authentication that Nabu requires.
-The example below uses `apikey-file` AuthenticationConfiguration.
+The example below uses `apikey-file` authentication; other types of authentication configuration are described in [the input formats guide.](input-formats.md)

    ```
     {